-- companies incorporated in Australia, including Australian subsidiaries of foreign companies;

-- registered foreign companies carrying on business through a permanent establishment in Australia;

-- partnerships and limited partnerships;

-- ioint ventures; and
+- Companies incorporated in Australia, including Australian subsidiaries of foreign companies.
+The most common type of company is a proprietary company limited by shares; - Registered foreign companies carrying on business through a permanent establishment in Australia; - Partnerships and limited partnerships; - Joint ventures; and - Trusts (the most common type of trust, again in an M&A context, being Australian unit trusts).

-- trusts.